gluexprotocol/gluing-queue/PR-template.md

 > PR type should be set to either:
 >
 > - "add to queue" -> for new integrations <br>
-> - "not_glued to being_glued", "being_glued to glue_pending" or "glue_pending to glued" -> for all other PRs respectively
+> - "not_glued to being_glued", "being_glued to glue_pending" or "glue_pending to glued" -> for all other prs respectively

 ## Protocol Information (If PR type is "add to queue")
 - **Protocol Name:** [Insert Name]